 Making the deadline was vital as a late finish could mean a loss of over 10 million pounds in revenue.
 And with the Championship taking place mid-way through the redevelopment, it was essential that all on-going construction could be effectively hidden from the audience.

 With the stakes through the roof, EOS Facades knew cold-formed steel and Howick’s revolutionary machinery would make the cut due to the impressive speed and precision-point accuracy it provides.
-The combination allowed EOS Facades to create a lightweight and efficient solution - using a linear product to form a highly unique, time and
+The combination allowed EOS Facades to create a lightweight and efficient solution - using a linear product to form a highly unique, time and audience sensitive application

 “The ability Howick machinery has to cut, notch and dimple to precise instructions (CSV) allows EOS to innovate and pre-assemble strategic / important parts of the facade within the factory.
 This means we can deliver accurate, quality controlled product to site that’s been pre-assembled – providing speed on site.”
-EOS Facades
+EOS Facades.

 Using Howick machinery, EOS were able to produce a variable radius curved wall that could be used for both support and as a screening structure.
 The design included a range of features such as; bespoke and highly resilient wind posts, bracketry stiffened with uniquely modified elements and tall cantilevered solutions.
 EOS also provided lightweight cold-formed C Section Studs, reducing the load on the foundations and supporting elements.